Making A Soundproof Box In A Jiffy:

 Making Your Own Soundproof Box:

-Fiberglass is also another effective, albeit more expensive, sound-deadening material.
+Fiberglass is also another effective sound-deadening material.
 It is more of a sound-reflective type of material compared to foam which mostly absorbs and diffuses sound upon contact.
 Foam rubber is also one revolutionary material that is slightly better than regular acoustical foam.
-These materials, among others, are generally available in major upholstery and local hardware stores near you so you wouldn’t really have a hard time looking for resources to build your personally-made soundproof box to sound deaden your generator.
+These materials, among others, are generally available in local hardware stores near you so you wouldn’t really have a hard time looking for resources to build your personally-made soundproof box to sound deaden your generator.